Digitalise your QA manual

 Managing food production line safety with digital QA

 As an example of how digitalisation can create a step change in how QA is managed, it is the responsibility of the QA team to ensure production line food safety processes and equipment are working at prescribed intervals and that tests are carried out to confirm these actions.

 When the process is digitalised, the data-driven QA solution can confirm that tests need to be done at the designated intervals.
 As checks are carried out in real-time, live data capture directly updates the integrated system.
 So, if part of the production process fails, or a food safety issue is identified, all the products going through the production cycle between testing can either be quarantined or immediately recalled for re-testing.
 Full traceability of data on the products and lines that work is guaranteed with real-time notifications of any critical check failures, through live and real-time data.

 When a business is reliant on manual QA, it would struggle to identify products in time, and they may have to be recalled from the customer, or worse still end up on retailer shelves.
 Manual processes are always inevitably slower and potentially demand a longer time review window to ensure all affected products are recalled.

 A vision for correct labelling

-One of the key areas where it is important for QA and operations to work together, is label management and verification.
-For example, if you take an integrated approach to pushing data to the labelling equipment, through a centrally controlled production system, you can reduce human error.
+One of the key areas where it is important for QA and operations to work together is label management and verification.
+For example, if you take an integrated approach to push data to the labelling equipment, through a centrally controlled production system, you can reduce human error.
 Equally, if you have an online vision-based labelling verification system, you can synchronise data and ensure each label is correct.
 This data can also be stored with QA testing data showing the labelling system has been monitored and tested properly.

 Writing the digital QA manual – early adopters leading the industry